1928 - Alderson High School - 1968

 Did You Know “Elder” John Alderson - From The History Of Alderson.
 The founder of Alderson finally gets his due.

-Did You Know There’s More In The Water Than Fish Planes that flew under the bridge, of tried to.
+Did You Know There’s More In The Water Than Fish Planes that flew under the bridge, or tried to.

 More to come, I hope: